Called to be a people after God's own heart

 This is a safe space to explore Biblical truth from within the broader context of spirituality and to encounter God’s love with a fresh lens for the times.

 While we embrace a Biblical worldview, we also welcome and seek to integrate the myriad tools and resources the God of the Universe gives us, including those from outside the Christian faith background, such as Kabbalah, Christian mysticism, astrology, and wisdom from ancient and esoteric traditions.
-Here, may we find common ground over differences.
+Here, may our common ground overshadow our differences.

 We welcome anyone and all faiths.
 We are delighted to come alongside you as fellow seekers.
 You belong.